catalyst-cloud/catalystcloud-docs/source/contributing.rst

 * A bullet list must have an empty line before it begins;
 * First level items use the "*" symbol;
 * No empty lines should be used in between elements;
-* If a line is to long, like this one, it must be broken into multiple lines with no more than 80 characters in each line;
+* If a line is too long, like this one, it must be broken into multiple lines with no more than 80 characters in each line;
 * Second level sub items use the "-" symbol;